eunbaeAN/NiceBacteria/README.md

 ### Create csv file "my-samples.csv" (tab delimited file)

 This pipeline requires a csv file (or text file) describing the input samples.
 See an example file "my-samples.csv".
 This file contains 7 columns.
 The header of these columns should be : sample, runtype, r1, r2, long_reads, assembled_fasta, email. ***Attention, these columns must be delimited by tabs.
 And, it's case-sensitive, so please make sure that the header is written in lowercase.*** The "runtype" column will eventually choose the type of input files and an assembler.
 See below to further information.
-And please fill blank cell with "-" or "NA" so that there is no empty cell.
+And please make sure to fill blank cells with "-" or "NA" so that there is no empty cell.

 |sample|runtype| r1 | r2 | long_reads | assembled_fasta | email |